isfett/php-analyzer/docs/MagicNumberDetector.md

 ### Processors

 You can combine Processors.
-Just add them to a comma-seperated list, like <br>`--processors=RemoveZero,RemoveOne,RemoveMinusOne`.
-The order of Processors is important.
-Using the provided example, processing would start with the SplitIsset and then execute SplitLogicalOperator.
-Your results might change if you change the order of the Processors.
+Just add them to a comma-seperated list, like <br>`--processors=IgnoreZero,IgnoreOne,IgnoreMinusOne`.

 You also can use none of the Processors (default).